SovereignCloudStack/gx-credential-generator/README.md

 - Gaia-X Terms and Conditions signed by a CSP as an instance of Gaia-X class `GaiaXTermsAndConditions`
 - Legal Registration number issued by a Notary Service accredited by GXDCH as an instance of Gaia-X class `LegalRegistrationNumber`
-- Gaia-X mandatory attributes for CSP as an instance of Gaia-X class `LegalPeron`
+- Gaia-X mandatory attributes for a CSP as an instance of Gaia-X class `LegalPerson`
 - Compliance Credentials for CSP issued by GXDCH Compliance Service as an instance of Gaia-X class `compliance`

 CSP's properties are not discoverable and read out from configuration file.
 See [configuration](#configuration) section for more details.